AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- ACP2E-105-->

-*  {{ site.data.var.ee }} no longer displays duplicate addresses when a shopper clicks **Change Address** on the Review and Payments page in a deployment in which the **Address Search** configuration setting is enabled.
+*  Adobe Commerce no longer displays duplicate addresses when a shopper clicks **Change Address** on the Review and Payments page in a deployment in which the **Address Search** configuration setting is enabled.

 <!--- ACP2E-136-->